 - For some users, the bands aren’t enough to hold the holster in place

-This holster isn’t designed only for the Shield, but it fits just about any subcompact.
-As the name suggests, the holster is engineered with a unique sticky substance that can adhere to most types of material.
+Sticky Holsters aren’t designed only for the Shield, but they fit just about any subcompact.
+As the name suggests, the pocket holster is engineered with a unique sticky substance that can adhere to most types of material.
 This feature makes it great for those who don’t wear belts.
-The sticky content is more effective at keeping the gun in place than most designs that rely on having a tight pocket.
+The sticky content of Sticky Holsters are more effective at keeping the gun in place than most designs that rely on having a tight pocket.
 This one is a little more expensive than some on the list, but many buyers seem to think it’s worth it.

 **For more details check out our full review of the Sticky Holster**